 A flexible sigmoidoscopy and a barium enema (an x-ray examination of the colon after it has been distended by barium, a contrast agent, following a preparation with a Fleet® Enema or Fleet® Phospho-soda).

 Computerized tomography (CT), a test that takes pictures of the inside of the colon, can also be done.
 This is called CT colography or “virtual colonoscopy”.
 Like conventional colonoscopy, this test requires a full preparation the day before the exam (liquids and possibly enemas).
-This test, however, involves radiation exposure which may increase your long term risk of development of cancer.
+This test, however,

 f any of the above tests suggest the presence of polyps or cancer, a conventional colonoscopy (and a second preparation) will be required.